michal-bures/konkr_data/ai-chatter/default.md

 - I have no words for what you just did.
 - Disgraceful!

-> invaded, suffered major damage, was friendly, angry reaction
+> invaded, suffered major damage, was friendly, not friendly, angry reaction
 - I knew you couldn't be trusted.
 - So that's how it is.
 - Of course you would do that.